mercul3s/passphrase/README.md

 passphrase
 ==========

-A passphrase generator and utility for stripping words out of a list of words and definitions.
+A passphrase generator and utility for stripping words out of a list of words and definitions, and randomly recombining them with special characters to create more secure passwords.

 strip_words.py: